-Apply online at pencol.edu/GetStarted or in person in Building D. There is no application fee.
-Once your application has been processed, you will receive a response via email or letter that will include your Student Identification Number (SID) and global PIN.
+Apply online at https://pencol.edu/GetStarted or in-person at Building D. There is no application fee.
+Once your application has been processed, you will receive a response via email or letter that will include your CTC Link ID#.